Postdoc and PhD positions: Quantum simulation with superconducting cricuits

-In this project, you will explore and implement a protocol for quantum simulations using microwave Kerr oscillators.
+In this project, you will explore and implement a protocol for quantum simulations using superconducting circuits.
 By strongly modulating the frequency a superconducting transmon qubit using an oscillating flux, it has been recently predicted that the qubit will be driven into a Schrödinger cat state where it acts as an oscillator in a quantum superposition of oscillating with two opposite phases.
 Connecting these in networks on a chip, one can implement protocols for quantum annealing and quantum simulations of hard problems such as a the general solution to a quantum Ising model.

 In the project, you will fabricate high-Q superconducting quantum circuits in the state-of-the-art cleanroom in Delft, and measure them using the measurement electronics and milliKelvin cryogenic systems equipped for advanced qubit measurements available in the group.